-The Guardian NG has been designed to the highest safety standards, and the danger of coming into contact with the live conductors in normal use is minimal.
-However, we do not recommend that the power supply unit be operated outside its case as this forms part of the protection against electric shock.
+The Guardian NGDC has been designed to the highest safety standards, and the danger of coming into contact with the live conductors in normal use is minimal.
+However, we do not recommend that the unit be operated outside its case with the relays connected to mains power.